Kwanda

 About

-On average, 72% of rural girls in Zimbabwe do not have access to sanitary wear and miss 48 to 60 days of school a year due to their menstruation.
+In Zimbabwe, around 72% of rural girls lack access to sanitary wear and miss 48 to 60 school days per year due to menstruation.
+The financial burden forces many to resort to unsafe alternatives such as corn husks, cow dung, leaves, and rags.

-Each girl will receive a kit that contains reusable sanitary pads, two pairs of underwear, five pegs, two big Ziploc bags, one cloth bag, 1 bar soap, one washcloth, a menstrual calendar and an educational leaflet about menstrual care and hygiene.
+Each kit contains reusable sanitary pads, two pairs of underwear, five pegs, two large Ziploc bags, a cloth bag, bar soap, a washcloth, a menstrual calendar, and an educational leaflet.
+These supplies last up to two years and provide girls with the means and knowledge to manage their periods safely and confidently.

 Updates